Let the Heartaches Begin: Composition and recording

-The song was recorded first with a live orchestra, with orchestral arrangement by Mcleod.
+The song was recorded first with a live orchestra, with orchestral arrangement by Macleod.
 Baldry then added the vocal, although as a bluesman he was not used to singing the notes exactly as written on the bar line.
 He drank brandy copiously while he was recording the vocal, which contributed to the seemingly emotional quality of the sound.
 Macaulay said of the recording session: "Long John Baldry sings it extraordinarily well, thanks to three-quarters of a bottle of Courvoisier".
 The song was mixed five times in one day.

 Chart performance

-The song reached top 10 the second week it was released, and on November 22, 1967 it reached No. 1 after Baldry appeared on Top of the Pops, replacing as No. 1 "Baby Now That I've Found You" that was also written by Macaulay and Mcleod.
+The song reached top 10 the second week it was released, and on November 22, 1967, it reached No. 1 after Baldry appeared on Top of the Pops, replacing as No. 1 "Baby Now That I've Found You" that was also written by Macaulay and Macleod.
 The song also charted in the United States, peaking at No. 88 on the Billboard Hot 100 the week of 20 January 1968, and in the Republic of Ireland, where the song reached No. 2 in the charts.